tomverbeure/mr1/README.md

 * 51 MHZ
 * IOW: everything RVFI has been optimized away

-Simply FF at output of reg file RAMS (non-functional):
+Simple FF at output of reg file RAMS (non-functional):

 * Clock increases from 50MHz to 66MHz.
 * Critical path moves from regfile RAM output to regfile RAM input to regfile output FF to regfile RAM input.